Nithin0111/Animated-Portfolio/README.md

 If you don't have the prerequisites and you dont know how to install them please google it and find out

 <!-- GETTING STARTED -->
-## How to Run this project n your pc
+## How to Run this project on your pc

 Clone or download all these files